-Things to Consider When Employees Return to WorkAdded by Benjamin C. Ritchie in Articles & Publications, Employment Law on May 8, 2020
+Things to Consider When Employees Return to WorkAdded by Benjamin C. Ritchie in Articles & Blogs, Employment Law on May 8, 2020

 Before the coronavirus began spreading around the United States, 2020 had already been a noteworthy year with conflict with Iran, the death of Kobe Bryant, and wildfires in Australia.
 However, most of us will look back and remember 2020 as the year of social distancing, shelter-in-place, quarantining, runs on toilet paper, online school, and Zoom video calls.
 Many have dealt with the difficulties of isolation, loss of employment, illness, and loss of loved ones during this time.